mattermost/docs/source/about/mattermost-for-microsoft-teams.rst

 See the following product documentation to install and use Mattermost for Microsoft Teams:

-- :doc:`Install the Mattermost for Microsoft Teams plugin </about/install-mattermost-for-microsoft-teams-plugin>`
+- `Install the Mattermost for Microsoft Teams plugin </about/install-mattermost-for-microsoft-teams-plugin.html>`__
-- :doc:`Install the Mattermost app in Microsoft Teams </about/install-mattermost-app-in-microsoft-teams>`
+- `Install the Mattermost app in Microsoft Teams </about/install-mattermost-app-in-microsoft-teams.html>`__
-- :doc:`Collaborate using Mattermost for Microsoft Teams </channels/collaborate-using-mattermost-for-microsoft-teams>`
+- `Collaborate using Mattermost for Microsoft Teams </channels/collaborate-using-mattermost-for-microsoft-teams.html>`__

 Additional integration features include: